Vivek-04022001/documentation/coredev/plips.md

 ### Evaluating PLIPs

 After you submit your PLIP, the Framework Team will meet within a couple weeks, and let you know if the PLIP is accepted.
-If the PLIP is not accepted, please don't be sad!
+If the PLIP isn't accepted, please don't be sad!

 We encourage most PLIPs to go through the add-on process at first, if at all possible, to make sure the majority of the community uses it.